Dr Silvia Espelt Bombin

 - HIH1410 - Understanding the Medieval and Early-Modern World

 - HIH2001 - Doing History: Perspectives on Sources

 - HIH2030A - Peoples and Empires in Latin America, 1492-1820s

 - HISM003 - Critical Approaches to Imperial and Global History

 I studied History as an undergraduate at the Universitat de Barcelona, where I also completed a DEA in Latin American History in 2006.
-I was awarded a PhD in History at Newcastle University in 2011, supervised by Prof. Diana Paton and funded by the AHRC.
+I was awarded a PhD in History at Newcastle University in 2011, supervised by Prof. Diana Paton (currently at Edinburgh) and funded by the AHRC.

 I worked as a Teaching Fellow in Spanish, Portuguese and Latin American Studies in the School of Modern Languages at Newcastle University (2011-2012), and taught part-time History and Spanish at Newcastle University and the University of Durham (2012-2013).
 I moved to the University of St Andrews as a Research Fellow (2013-2015) on the Leverhulme Funded project 'Past Lessons for Future Challenges in the Brazilian Amazon', led by Prof. Mark Harris in the Department of Social Anthropology.
 I worked outside academia in 2015-2016 while an Honorary Research Fellow at St Andrews (2015-2018).
 In 2016 I was awarded a Leverhulme Trust SAS, which I spent at CHAM in Lisbon (August 2016-July 2017) before joining the the University of Exeter in August 2017.